-Alexandria, Lafayette and Gulfport are branch campuses of Metairie.
-Lafayette campus is no longer enrolling.
+Alexandria and Gulfport are branch campuses of Metairie.

 The Cosmetology Diploma program is designed to provide competency-based knowledge, scientific/art principles and hands-on fundamentals associated with the cosmetology industry.
 Blue Cliff's program combines lectures in cosmetology theory with "hands-on" practice in the salon.
 It also introduces students to professional standards, aspects of personal and career development and the legal and ethical responsibilities of workers who interact physically with clients and apply cosmetics.
 Blue Cliff's approach provides a simulated salon environment that enables students to develop manipulative skills and knowledge that can lead to an entry-level career in the field of Cosmetology.
 Graduates of the cosmetology program are eligible to take examinations required for licensure as a Cosmetologist.